How to Write Lore That Will Deepen Your Fantasy World

 A Story Within a Story

-Let’s say a writer has created an island kingdom.
-Surrounding the kingdom in the sea are hideous, skeletal mermaids who are known to prey on sailors.
+Let’s say a writer has created a basic idea of an island kingdom.
+In the sea surrounding the kingdom, hideous, skeletal mermaids prey on sailors.
 The people of the kingdom avoid overseas trade and have developed technology to fly over the sea rather than sail, all to avoid the mermaids.
 This is a take on mermaids that is rather different from the usual fare.

 The writer wants to start out the story with the protagonist, who is a young pilot nervous about his first mission over mermaid-infested waters.